samuelpb/Systems-Programming/README.md

 # Systems-Programming

-These are my codes from Systems Programming at Rutgers University.
+These are my codes from Systems Programming at Rutgers University, all done in C.

 PA1: Using mergeSort to sort a CSV file with information about movies.
     Takes in first parameter "-c" to show that the CSV files are sorted by column